uzbit/wootrex-bio-api-docs/README.md

 ### Use Cases
 #### Homology Path
-- Oligo Design is fully implemented in the Ninth Bio Homology Path software suite.
+- Oligo Design is fully implemented in the Ninth Bio Homology Path software suite
 #### RESTful Web Service
 - Secure network interface
 - Could be on the internet or private network